Read This First

 Prompt 2: Why do top-down interventions that attempt to “correct” pricing frequently fail?

-The central claim is this: Top-down interventions aimed at “correcting” pricing—typically through mechanisms like price controls, subsidies, or tariffs —often fail because they disrupt the natural market processes of supply and demand, which are essential for establishing equilibrium prices.
+In plain terms: Top-down interventions aimed at “correcting” pricing—typically through mechanisms like price controls, subsidies, or tariffs —often fail because they disrupt the natural market processes of supply and demand, which are essential for establishing equilibrium prices.

 Supply and Demand Imbalances